Ignose/loopsmol/README.md

 ### Will this script work for me?

-Run `loopsmol sim` to see "Is the script intended to work unmodified on my character?".
+Run `smoliscasual sim` to see "Is the script intended to work unmodified on my character?".
 A sample output is below, but it may be slightly out of date.

 ```
-> loopsmol sim
+> smoliscasual sim

 Checking your character...
 Legend: ✓ Have / X Missing & Required / X Missing & Optional
 Skills (Required)